Disc Golf Turn vs. Fade

 Overstable: Low Turn, High Fade

-Fenrir Product Info DDG There are so many disc golf discs on the market these days, and at times, it may be difficult to know which one is the right one for you, especially when it comes to Disc Golf Turn and Fade.
-If it weren't for the flight numbers on discs, like turn and fade, it would be rather difficult to know how discs fly.
-Fortunately, these numbers do provide a good idea of how a disc flies.
-As a beginner, I remember having difficulty deciphering what these numbers meant, particularly in relation to Disc Golf Turn and Fade.
-And most often, keeping all the numbers straight, understanding the order of the numbers, how they depict the disc's flight characteristics, and what they mean to my arm and throwing capabilities.Let us look at the Viking Discs Fenrir: This is an overstable distance driver.
+Fenrir Product Info DDG There are tons of different discs and brands available on the market today.
+At times, it may be difficult to know which one is the right one for you.
+Especially when it comes to disc golf turn and fade.
+If it weren't for the flight numbers on discs, like the numbers used to indicate 'turn' and 'fade', it would be rather difficult to know how discs fly.
+Fortunately, these numbers do provide a general idea of how a disc should fly.
+As a beginner, I remember having difficulty deciphering what these numbers meant, particularly when it came to disc golf turn and fade.
+No only did I have to learn what each number stood for and what it meant for the flight of the disc, I also had to learn what the numbers meant for my skill level.Let us look at the Viking Discs Fenrir: This is an overstable distance driver.
 It has the following flight numbers: Speed 10 | 4 | 0 | 3.
 It has a “Turn” of 0, and a “Fade” of 3.
-Picking apart the numbers and applying what was illustrated above, we find the following.
+Picking apart the numbers and applying what was illustrated above, we learn approximately how the disc will fly.
 The 0 “Turn” means this disc will not go to the right (RHBH/LHFH) when thrown flat.
 Then looking at the “Fade” we see a 3.
 This 3 is a pretty moderate fade, meaning it’ll dump to the left fairly hard.
 So where there is no turn and a moderate fade, we can assume that this disc is an overstable mold.

 Understable: High Turn, Low Fade

-Leviathan Product Info DDG There are so many disc golf discs on the market these days, and at times, it may be difficult to know which one is the right one for you, especially when it comes to Disc Golf Turn and Fade.
-If it weren't for the flight numbers on discs, like turn and fade, it would be rather difficult to know how discs fly.
-Fortunately, these numbers do provide a good idea of how a disc flies.
-As a beginner, I remember having difficulty deciphering what these numbers meant, particularly in relation to Disc Golf Turn and Fade.
-And most often, keeping all the numbers straight, understanding the order of the numbers, how they depict the disc's flight characteristics, and what they mean to my arm and throwing capabilities.Now we will look at the Divergent Discs Leviathan: this is an understable midrange.
+Leviathan Product Info DDG There are tons of different discs and brands available on the market today.
+At times, it may be difficult to know which one is the right one for you.
+Especially when it comes to disc golf turn and fade.
+If it weren't for the flight numbers on discs, like the numbers used to indicate 'turn' and 'fade', it would be rather difficult to know how discs fly.
+Fortunately, these numbers do provide a general idea of how a disc should fly.
+As a beginner, I remember having difficulty deciphering what these numbers meant, particularly when it came to disc golf turn and fade.
+No only did I have to learn what each number stood for and what it meant for the flight of the disc, I also had to learn what the numbers meant for my skill level.Now we will look at the Divergent Discs Leviathan: this is an understable midrange.
 It has the following flight numbers: Speed 5 | Glide 4 | Turn -4 | Fade 0.
 It has a “Turn” of -4 and a “Fade” of 0. the -4 “Turn” is considered to be a high turn, so this disc wants to go right (RHBH/LHFH).
 With a 0 “Fade” this disc doesn’t really show a fade in its flight.
-Looking at both of the numbers, we see that this disc exhibits high “Turn” and no “Fade, which tells me that this is an understable mold.
+Looking at both of the numbers, we see that this disc exhibits high “Turn” and no “Fade, which tells us that this is an understable mold.

 The Divergent Discs Leviathan is available in two plastics: MaxGrip and MaxGrip Glow.
 This is an understable midrange that is quite versatile for new players and more advanced players.
 It is incredible easy to throw, and it glides for a while.
 The high glide makes it capable of flying further with less power.
 For me this disc flies quite true to the numbers.
 I can even get it to turn all the way over into a roller.
 I’ve seen this disc fly perfectly straight, as well as a disc that keeps on going to the right (RHBH) without ever attempting to fade out of the trajectory.
 For me this is a utility midrange, while for others I know that this is a favorite and often-used midrange.
 I enjoy throwing the Leviathan, it is a fund and useful disc.